Haivision/srt/docs/socket-groups.md

 - the keepalive control packets for inactive links (negligible)
 - sending data over an unstable link for the resolution time

-This means that the overhead is usually varrying, depending on how often it happens that a link becomes unstable.
-It is then very important that you tweak the value of stability timeout properly and cautiosly.
-If this time is too small, your link might be too often too eagerly qualified as unstable and with every case of unstable link it costs you temporary overhead.
-Note that a single activation of a backup link costs you even more than 100% overhead for the short time (up to 5 seconds), as usually some packets that have been already sent over this unstable link, but weren't acknowledged yet, will be sent again over the newly activated link.
-As this is usually tolerable minimum overhead if it was due to a broken link, you may experience link switching much more often and uselessly, if your stability timeout is too small.
+This means that the overhead is usually varying, depending on how often a link becomes unstable.
+It is then very important that you tweak the value of the stability timeout properly and cautiously.
+If this value is too small, your link might be too eagerly qualified as unstable, costing temporary overhead.
+Note that a single activation of a backup link costs more than 100% overhead for up to 5 seconds, since any packets already sent over this unstable link (but not acknowledged) will be sent again over the newly activated link.
+This is usually a tolerable minimum overhead when due to a broken link.
+But you may experience unnecessary link switching much more often if your stability timeout is too small.

 This mode allows also to set link priorities, through the `weight` parameter - the lower, the more preferred.
 This priority decides mainly, which